Closeup of a hand installing a Rockwool insulation batt on top of a brick wall

 The question is, what is the best way to improve soundproofing in your home?

-You might have heard that all you need is a bit of extra insulation in the wall between you and the noisemaker.
-Still, there are many different types to choose from, and you don’t want to go to all the effort of installing extra insulation only to find that it doesn’t work.
+Still, there are many different types to choose from, and you don’t want to go to all the effort of installing extra soundproof insulation only to find that it doesn’t work.

-This article will explain how nuisance noises can get into your home and how different types of insulation reduce the amount of noise coming through your walls.
+This article will explain how nuisance noises can get into your home and how different types of soundproof insulation reduce the amount of noise coming through your walls.

 What is the Best Insulation for Soundproofing?